davestewart/davestewart-content/content/blog/programming/type-safe-json/index.md

 }
 ```

-But we could leverage of our existing `User` type by simplify using that:
+But we're duplicating effort, as we could leverage our existing `User` type:

 ```ts
 function process (data: any) {